The Wool Road: Historical context

-The land between Nerriga and Jervis Bay is part of the country of the Wandandian people, a group of the Yuin.
-The Wandandian people, spoke Dharamba, which was probably the northernmost dialect of the Dhurga language.
-Traditionally, the Wandandian people used paths, from the Pigeon House Range through the area now known as Wandandian, to reach the fishing grounds of St George's Basin and the inland hunting areas of the tablelands.
-In the 1830s and 1840s, the Wandandian people still lived on their traditional lands.
+The land between Nerriga and Jervis Bay is part of the country of Wandandian people, a group of Yuin.
+Wandandian people spoke Dharamba, which was probably the northernmost dialect of the Dhurga language.
+Traditionally, Wandandian people used paths, from the Pigeon House Range through the area now known as Wandandian, to reach the fishing grounds of St George's Basin and the inland hunting areas of the tablelands.
+In the 1830s and 1840s, Wandandian people still lived on their traditional lands.

 The land also lay within the County of St Vincent, one of the Nineteen Counties in which white settlement was permitted by the colonial government of New South Wales.
 In the late 1820s and 1830s colonial settlement had spread to the vicinity of Lake George, Braidwood, Yass, the Limestone Plains (now Canberra), and beyond to the Monaro district.
 The country settled was well-suited for the production of wool, for which there was a booming export market, but lay far from the existing port of Sydney.

 The Great South Road originally forked at Marulan, with one route going to Bungonia and the other to Goulburn.
 This forking was in the—ultimately unfulfilled—hope that there would be a route found through the coastal escarpment via Bungonia, while the path through Goulburn headed in the direction of newly discovered grazing areas around Gunning and Yass.

 The route, to Sydney from Braidwood, was via Bungonia and a crossing of the Shoalhaven at Kurraducbidgee (modern-day Larbert).

 Transporting the wool bales using the cumbersome bullock drays of the time involved a long and arduous journey from Braidwood—taking around three weeks at the bullocks' slow pace and with their need to stop for rest, feeding and watering—via Bungonia and Marulan to Sydney.
 The owner of Yarralumla, Terence Murray, further away at the Limestone Plains, complained that, in wet weather, the drays could take as long as three months to reach Sydney.
 From the early 1830s, there was agitation for a shorter route to the sea.

 In the 1830s, a bridle-track known as the Corn Trail was made, from Clyde Mountain to the coastal Buckenbowra Valley.
 It probably followed a route already used by local Aboriginal people.
 It was steep and only usable by pack horses.
 Transport of wool in bales required a road that could be used by bullock drays.

 Jervis Bay, a large sheltered bay that was suitable as a deep water port lay far closer than Sydney but there was no road from Braidwood toward the coast beyond Nerriga.
 From 1831, there were sea-going auxiliary steamships—such as the Sophia Jane—operating in New South Wales but steam powered railways were not in place before the mid-1850s.

 Although transportation of convicts to New South Wales had ceased in 1840, it was still a penal colony.
 Convicts were a workforce that could be put to work on road making.